Ptujec/LaunchBar/LB-Repo-Updates/README.md

 1) Checks and updates included repositories.

-2) If a repo has new or updated LaunchBar actions, it automatically runs …
+2) If a repository has new or updated LaunchBar actions, it automatically runs action 2.

 **Action 2: Local Action Updates**

-3) Compares actions within repos included in Action 1 with your installed actions locally.
+3) Compares the actions in the repositories included in action 1 with the actions you have installed locally.

 4) Offers to update installed actions if a newer version is available.

-5) Sends a comprehensive report of updated, new, installed, and not installed actions.
+5) Sends a report of actions that are updated, new, installed, and not installed.

+**NOTE:** Usually, the second action is triggered only when new or updated actions are detected.
+However, it will also run after you add a new repository.

 ## What Is a Repo?